lmfit/lmfit-py/doc/parameters.rst

 An important point here is that the `params` object can be copied and modified to make many user-level changes to the model and fitting process.
-Of course, most of the inormation about how your data is modeled goes into the fitting function, but the approach here allows some external control as well.
+Of course, most of the information about how your data is modeled goes into the fitting function, but the approach here allows some external control as well.